WHAT IS SUPPORT COORDINATION?

 - Working with you to develop and build skills

-- Assistance to monitor your supports and ensure you are getting the most out of your plan
+- Assistance to monitor your support and ensure you are getting the most out of your plan

-- Ensuring you feel in control of your supports
+- Ensuring you feel in control of your support

-- Assisting you to make decisions about the future
+- Assisting you to make decisions about your future

-For more details on how our team can assist, please read our latest Support Coordination eBook via the link below.View Support Coordination eBook
+To learn more about our Support Coordination team and how we can assist, please read our latest Support Coordination eBook via the link below.View Support Coordination Ebook

 Frequently Asked Questions

 Support Coordination is an NDIS funded service that's designed to help NDIS participants (and, if required, their family or representatives) to coordinate the supports in their NDIS Plan to get the best out of their NDIS funding.
 Supports include informal, mainstream, community and funded supports.

 What is 'Capacity Building'?

 Support Coordination has a 'Capacity Building' approach.
 This means that, over time, a support coordinator will help a participant to build their skills and confidence to increase their choice and control over the management of their NDIS Plan, for example, to make arrangements, monitor budgets or find providers themselves.